Humanitarian & Health

 Learn More

-Desert Manna Ministries' work began in 1987, when the organization opened its first emergency shelter in San Bernardino County for transient, homeless men moving through the region.
-The shelter's name, Desert Manna, was selected in reference to the biblical story of manna, a miraculous food which nourished traveling Israelites during their forty-year journey.
-Today, the organization offers a plethora of services for both transient and resident adults and children experiencing homelessness and poverty.
-These services include emergency shelter provisions, case management, food pantries, and electricity funding assistance.
-Desert Manna Ministries offers critical support in communities which are struggling with some of San Bernardino's highest poverty, unemployment, and food insecurity rates.
+Desert Manna Ministries' work began in 1987, when the organization opened its first emergency shelter in San Bernardino County for men who were experiencing homelessness or moving through the region.
+The shelter's name, Desert Manna, was selected in reference to the biblical story of manna, a miraculous food that nourished traveling Israelites during their 40-year journey.
+Today, the organization offers a plethora of services for adults and children experiencing homelessness and poverty, including emergency shelter provisions, case management, food pantries, and electricity funding assistance.
+Desert Manna Ministries offers critical support in communities that are struggling with some of San Bernardino's highest poverty, unemployment, and food-insecurity rates.

 General Operating Support